nannook206/surprise/README.md

 Called from system startup (e.g. systemd) to start the DeviceWeb (dweeb) application
 * clicker.py
 This class provide support for a button clicker device to actuate the surprise applicaton remote (or while you a bit tied up...)
+I have found the BYEASY Wireless Presenter, RF 2.4GHz Presentation Clicker to be reliable and gives me 5 buttons to work with.
 * pages.py
 Simply defines the HTML pages used by the built in webserver.
 Very Web 1.0. dweebTest.py